devtpc/Kafka03-Streaming/README.md

 Some important sections from the source:

-The faust library should be imprted:
+The faust library should be imported:
 ```
 import faust
 ```